-|HTTP & HTTP||Yes||Yes|
+|HTTP & HTTPS||Yes||Yes||Yes|

-|Layer?||4 (forwards request)||7 (terminates; parses header; new request)|
+|Layer?||4 (forwards request)||4 (TCP, UDP)||7 (terminates; parses header; new request)|

-|Cookie Stickiness||Yes||ELB Cookies only (called AWSALB)|
+|Cookie Stickiness||Yes||Flow Hash||Yes Cookies only (called AWSALB)|

-|Health Check||TCP, ICMP, HTTP, HTTPS||HTTP, HTTPS|
+|Health Check||TCP, ICMP, HTTP, HTTPS||TCP, HTTP, HTTPS||HTTP, HTTPS|

 Target groups are EC2 instances or containers managed as an entity and checks the health of the group automatically.
 By default, ALB use Round Robin routing.